pramnora/Linode/README.md

 ...then, it's possible to issue all of the same linux commands as is usual.

 ### - Running the server using Putty software...

 I tried SSH-ing into Linode server using Putty software...

 First, you type in the IP Address as: xx.xx.xx.xx
+-(the above method allows you to choose who 'you' wish to sign is as...;
+whereas, if you were to use, more specifically: root@xx.xx.xx.xx;
+then, you would sign in as that specific user, instead)-

 Next, you click [Open session]
 Then, you are asked for your name: root
+(or, type in whichever name you choose to select that also has a Linux user a/c. already set up on the computing system)

 followed by password:
+(the password you choose to type in is invisible/therefore, NOT shown...so, nobody can guess it who is looking over your back):
 ...if you typed your password, correctly; then, you are let in.
+(you are given 3 time to guess the password; before having to start, again)
+...if your password is correct; then, you are let back into you account...

 >>root@localhost~:

+### - Putty: Saving a sign-in profile

+If you give the profile a name: choosenProfileName/then, click [Save] your profile details will be saved into Putty;
+so, that next time you won't need to type in all of those same server IP address details repeatedly, over and over, again.
+Next time you use Putty...; just select the previously saved profile...and, hit [Load]/next, click on [Open];
+then, all you will need to do is just type in just your password.

 ### - Running the server using FTP software/FileZilla...